wh-alice/mig_visualstudio/vs/misc/the-project-type-is-not-supported-by-this-installation.md

 ---
-title: "The project type is not supported by this installation" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "The project type is not supported by this installation | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""